Refinance Your Mortgage, Without The Stress

 LTV ratio greater than 80 percent

 Stay updated on the HARP program here, or call Fannie or Freddie to find out if your loan is eligible for the program.
-It’s easier than ever to qualify, so if your loan is from those #RealEstateDarkAges, it’s worth looking into.
+It’s easier than ever to qualify-- and, since the program was started, it's helped a whopping 3.4 million Americans refinance their homes.
+Plus, over time, it can help homeowners rebuild the equity in their home.
+So, if your loan is from those #RealEstateDarkAges, HARP refinancing could be worth looking into.

 Refinancing your primary residence is a lot like buying a new home, in ways.
 There’s something very specifically different that a lot of lenders like to gloss over because they really don’t want you to consider it an option: your right of rescission.